yoniks/job-table/README.md

 # vigilant-goggles
-task table to example with js EJS  with NodeJS and DB mongoose, Create col and row/Select/Edit/Delete and display the progress in percent
+task table to example with js EJS NodeJS and DB mongoose, Create col and row/Select/Edit/Delete and display the progress in percent